 The Food and Drug Administration (FDA) reports that only about 20 percent of drugs are currently labeled for pediatric use, despite the fact that children respond to drugs differently than adults.
 So by necessity, pediatricians often prescribe drugs to children that have not yet been approved for use in children.
-This is why pediatric clinical trials are so important.
-Without adequate, well-controlled pediatric clinical trials, we can’t be sure that our children are being prescribed safe and effective drugs at the proper dosage.
+This is why pediatric research studies are so important.
+Without adequate, well-controlled pediatric research studies, we can’t be sure that our children are being prescribed safe and effective drugs at the proper dosage.

 Pediatric studies are critical to the future of healthcare, which is why clinics are working hard to make these studies as safe, comfortable, and beneficial as possible for participants.

 The fact that most drugs prescribed for children have not been tested in children is enough to give any parent pause.
 No caregiver wants to rely on inaccurate data when approving their child’s treatment plan.

 Pediatric clinical research is key to developing treatments for childhood disease and illnesses.
 Since so few products are labeled for pediatric use, doctors often find themselves making difficult choices when it comes to treating childhood illness, including prescribing drugs designed and licensed for adults to children without adequate safety and dosing data.
 Successful pediatric clinical studies have the potential to create new standards of care, increase dosage accuracy, and potentially even save lives.